ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 Deploying an Azure Workbook is fairly straightforward.
 Placing the workbook JSON in a separate file is a nice improvement that makes it easier to make small changes directly in the definition.
 It also makes it easier to see what has changed.

-Deploying a shared function in Application Insights is poorly supported however.
+Deploying a shared function in Application Insights is poorly supported, however.
 Using Bicep seems to be a no go at the moment.
 An alternative is to use the REST API.
 Hopefully the support will improve in the future.

 _If you know a better or more elegant way to deploy a shared function.
 Hit me up on [Twitter](https://twitter.com/ronaldbosma1) or [LinkedIn](https://linkedin.com/in/ronald-bosma-1346a64)._